ernestoalejo/ngbs-forms/README.md

 ### <a name="normal-fields"></a> Normal fields

 Most of the fields (like inputs, selects, checkboxes, etc.) receive a list of descriptors and the validators for that field.
+Also they need an internal name.

 For example, a simple input with the label and the placeholder setted.
 It will save the data to "$scope.data.foo".